Alpha Secondary School: Music

 Alpha's music program includes concert choir, concert band, jazz band, small ensembles, and string ensemble.
 Will de Sousa, the music director from 2017 to 2022, who ran the choirs, bands, and jazz band, left Alpha to pursue a master's degree in choral conducting.
-Jesse Branter, an Alpha alumni, became the director for the 2022-2023 year and was succeeded by Angela Adam, the current music director at Alpha Secondary.
+Jesse Branter, an Alpha alumni, became the director for the 2022-2023 year and was succeeded by Angela Adam, from 2023 to 2025 and replaced by Alana Worsley the current music director at Alpha Secondary.

 Theatre

-Alpha's Theatre Program is currently being run by Mrs. McAllister and Mx.
+Alpha's Theatre Program is currently being run by Mrs. McAllister, and Mx.
 Archer.
 It explores different roles and techniques used in theatrical experiences.
 It is a full-year course, running from September to June.
 During this time, there are three events: a Halloween experience, the Winter Cabaret, and a Spring show.
 The Winter Cabaret consists of improv, lip-dubs, dances, and singing.
 It has a strong theme for consistency among the performances.
 Tech roles during the Winter Cabaret consist of Stage Manager, Assistant Stage Manager, FOH, and Sound Booth.
 The Spring Show is a scripted performance of a play.